 The Company's Board of Directors appoints members to the Compensation Committee.
+Each member of the Compensation Committee is independent within the meaning of the rules and regulations of the SEC and the Listing Standards, as currently in effect.
 The Compensation Committee is responsible for establishing and approving all compensation for the Named Executive Officers, including base salaries, annual incentive bonuses, long-term equity incentive compensation, benefits and perquisites, and other compensation.
 The Compensation Committee may delegate certain of its responsibilities to a subcommittee, to individuals or to others.